Flared/saturn/docs/architecture_overview.md

 **Inventory**: Inventories are lists of things of the same type that serve as input to queues.
 They are used to generate queue messages.
 Example: List of pages to crawl.

 **Topics**: Topics are proxies to message queues.
-They contain messages that serves as input to pipelines.
+They forward queue messages that serves as input to pipelines.
 A topic may be associated with one or more resources.
 Example: Topic *t1* lists pages that have to be crawled using API Key *r1*.
 A topic may only be assigned to a single worker.

 **Job**: Jobs are topics that are proxies to inventories.